Serge Belongie: Career

 Belongie was a professor of Computer Science at University of California, San Diego between 2001 and 2013, where he was the director of the SO(3) Computer Vision Group.
 He joined Cornell Tech as a professor in 2014.
-At Cornell, he is the director of the SE(3) Computer Vision Group, and a member of the Connected Experiences Laboratory.
+At Cornell, he was the director of the SE(3) Computer Vision Group, and a member of the Connected Experiences Laboratory.
 While in San Diego, Belongie was the lead singer/bass player in a band named SO3, which achieved some local success at various clubs and bars.

 From 2013 to 2021, Belongie was full professor of computer science at Cornell University.

-In 2021, he moved to Europe to become the director of the Danish Pioneer Centre for Artificial Intelligence, and professor in the Department of Computer Science at the University of Copenhagen.
+In 2021, he moved to Denmark to become the director of the Danish Pioneer Centre for Artificial Intelligence, and professor in the Department of Computer Science at the University of Copenhagen.

 Awards

 The MIT Technology Review named Belongie to their list of Innovators under 35 for 2004.
 In 2007, Belongie and his co-authors received a Marr Prize Honorable mention for a paper presented at International Conference on Computer Vision.
 In 2015, he was the recipient of the ICCV Helmholtz Prize, awarded to authors of papers that have made fundamental contributions to the field of computer vision.
 Belongie also received an NSF Career Award and a Sloan Research Fellowship to support his research.
+In 2025 Belongie was honored with the American Computer & Robotics Museum Stibitz-Wilson Award, along with Professor Pietro Perona of Caltech, for their work on Visipedia, a landmark project in visual recognition and human-centered artificial intelligence.